InformaticsMatters/squonk/openshift/ansible/README.md

 If you get into trouble with failed tests a convenient _cleanup_ playbook also exists.
-It also creates the keycloak login for the `user1` user, cleans up and then removes the user.
+It also creates the keycloak login for the `user1` user (if required), cleans up and then removes the user (if it didn't already exist).

 Use this playbook with caution as it removes all the jobs with a status of `RESULTS_READY` and `ERROR`: -

-    ansible-playbook playbooks/squonk/validate-cleanup.yaml
+    ansible-playbook playbooks/squonk-pipelines/validate-cleanup.yaml

 ## Populating the ChemCentral database
 In order to load data into the ChemCentral database you will need to prepare